jeebonAI/frontend/install.md

 ## Troubleshooting

-If you encounter any issues during installation or running jiboni, please check the following:
+If you encounter any issues during installation or running jeebon, please check the following:

 1. Make sure you have the latest version of Rust and Dioxus CLI installed.
 2. For Android builds, ensure that the Android SDK and NDK are properly configured.